RMNorbert/Dentocrates/README.md

     Access the application: Once the server is up and running, you can access the Dentocrates application through the provided URL.
 Open a web browser and enter the appropriate URL (e.g., http://localhost:8080) to access the application.
 You can create an account, explore dentists, and schedule appointments.

 Note: The URL and port number may vary depending on your configuration.

+## License

+This project is licensed under the Unlicense License - see the [License](LICENSE) file for details.